geekelo/domins-recipe_app/README.md

 # 📖 domins-recipe_app <a name="about-project"></a>

-**domins-recipe_app**  keeps track of all your recipes, ingredients, and inventory.
+**Domins Recipe App**  keeps track of all your recipes, ingredients, and inventory.
 It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
 Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.

 ##  💻 Deployment <a name="deployment"></a>
 ### Live Demo <a name="live-demo"></a>